stefangary/socks/docs/suggested_workflow.md

 ## To address the issues above, I propose the following workflow:
-1. creating a copy of the template on GitHub Classroom (from link in Blackboard/e-mail),
+1. creating a copy of the template on GitHub Classroom (from link in Blackboard),
-2. pulling your copy of the template to cloud computing resources (all the software is preinstalled and all the data is already there),
+2. pulling your copy of the template to cloud computing resources (all the software is preinstalled and all the data is already on the Bowdoin HPC grid),
 3. putting your own work into the template,
-4. (optionally) pushing changes (at any stage in the work) to GitHub Classroom for sharing,
+4. *optionally* pushing changes (at any stage in the work) to GitHub Classroom for sharing,
 5. uploading the final result to Blackboard.